nguyenvukhang/kitty2/SECURITY.md

 ## Supported Versions

-There are no security specific releases of kitty.
+There are no security specific releases of alatty.
 Security bugs are fixed and released just like all other bugs.

 ## Reporting a vulnerability